mysensors/NodeManager/README.md

     void setSamplesInterval(int value);
     // [7] if true will report the measure only if different than the previous one (default: false) void setTrackLastValue(bool value);
-    // [8] if track last value is enabled, force to send an update after the configured number of cycles (default: -1) void setForceUpdate(int value);
-    void setForceUpdateCycles(int value);
     // [9] if track last value is enabled, force to send an update after the configured number of minutes (default: -1) void setForceUpdateMinutes(int value);
     // [10] the value type of this sensor (default: TYPE_INTEGER)